jesseotk/jesseotk.github.io/content/posts/self-hosted-email-linode-mail-in-a-box.md

 configure everything by ourselves?
 Or do we want to use a pre-packaged solution to make this process just a little bit less miserable?

-For me, I'll go with a pre-packaged solution called _*Mail-in-a-Box*_.
+For me, I'll go with a pre-packaged solution called <u>Mail-in-a-Box</u>.

-The VPS provider I'm going to be using is _*Linode*_.
-They actually have a very nice and handy guide available on their website for us to follow.
+The VPS provider I'm going to be using is <u>Linode</u>.
+They actually have a very nice and handy [guide](https://www.linode.com/docs/guides/mail-in-a-box-email-server/) available on their website for us to follow.
 However, I'm going to be setting up multiple domains on the same instance of Mail-in-a-Box.